Himanshu-Bharti-Ji/frontend/README.md

 - react-icons : for react based icons
 - react-fast-marquee : for brand Sponsered portion (Marquee)
 - react-rating-stars-component : for rating the products
 - react-helmet : for changing the title and other mata tags of different pages
+- react-inner-image-zoom : for zooming the image in the place of image